Wilhelm Meister's Apprenticeship: Book Four

-(13) Wilhelm arrives and hears from Serlo that the actors have proven disappointing.
-Wilhelm gives an exegesis of Hamlet's character to Serlo and his sister, Aurelie:"In these words ['the time is out of joint; O cursed spite!
-That ever I was born to set it right!'], so I believe, lies the key to Hamlet's whole behavior; and it is clear to me what Shakespeare set out to portray: a heavy deed placed on a soul which is not adequate to cope with it."
-(Trans.
-Blackall & Lange, 1989)(14) Aurelie takes Wilhelm to the adjoining room and asks for his thoughts on Ophelia.
+Wilhelm arrives and hears from Serlo that the actors have proven disappointing.
+Aurelie takes Wilhelm to the adjoining room and asks for his thoughts on Ophelia.
 Midway through, she bursts into tears.
 Serlo enters with Philine, and when the brother and sister absent themselves, Philine shares hints about Aurelie's unrequited love and her 3-year-old son.
-(15) Wilhelm spends the next few evenings watching Serlo's impressive troupe perform, and Philine tries to flatter him into acting.
+Wilhelm spends the next few evenings watching Serlo's impressive troupe perform, and Philine tries to flatter him into acting.
 Aurelie takes Wilhelm aside one day and begins to reveal her past.
 Serlo comes in and Wilhelm attempts to justify the overall plan of Hamlet.
-(16) Wilhelm and Aurelie resume their discussion of Ophelia's part when Serlo snatches a dagger from Aurelie's table—which she wrestles away from him.
+Wilhelm and Aurelie resume their discussion of Ophelia's part when Serlo snatches a dagger from Aurelie's table—which she wrestles away from him.
 Aurelie compliments Wilhelm on his poetic insight, yet criticizes his lack of judgment about people.
 She picks up her life story, which involves a deceased husband, who was Serlo's partner in the theater, and a more recent lover, Lothario, who reinvigorated her hope for the German public and nation.

-(17) Wilhelm finally decides to pick up the letters from his father and Werner.
+Wilhelm finally decides to pick up the letters from his father and Werner.
 Wilhelm is relieved at their mild tone and writes back, promising a detailed travelogue, for which he enlists the help of Laertes.
-(18) We learn of Serlo's background: a harsh childhood and early talent for mimicry as well as theatrical roles at a monastery, in a community called the “Children of Joy,” and solo.
-(19) Serlo offers to take the actors on permanently if Wilhelm himself agrees to act.
-He is unable to make a decision between joining Serlo's outfit or resuming his business activities."An inner voice impels you to follow one of the other, and there are valid external reasons for choosing either.
-But you can’t decide….And yet, if you are honest, you must admit that the urge towards a life of business proceeds entirely from external factors, whereas your inner desires are direct toward the development and perfection of your predisposition, both bodily and mental, toward what is good and beautiful."
-(Trans.
-Blackall & Lange, 1989)(20) Still undecided, he pays a visit to Aurelie, who is totally beside herself on account of the love she feels toward her “Lothario.”
+We learn of Serlo's background: a harsh childhood and early talent for mimicry as well as theatrical roles at a monastery, in a community called the “Children of Joy,” and solo.
+Serlo offers to take the actors on permanently if Wilhelm himself agrees to act.
+He is unable to make a decision between joining Serlo's outfit or resuming his business activities.

+Still undecided, he pays a visit to Aurelie, who is totally beside herself on account of the love she feels toward her “Lothario.”
 Wilhelm makes a vow to never again confess love to any woman to whom he will not devote his entire life.
 Aurelie pulls out a dagger and slashes his hand.